-Non-Executive Directors spend approximately 25 to 30 days each year on Board activities and business, including attendance at Board meetings, Board committee meetings, strategy and budget meetings with management, visits to sites (including interstate) and meetings with Mirvac stakeholders.
-During FY16, the Board visited each of the Mirvac offices and a selection of sites in Sydney, Brisbane and Perth.
+Non-Executive Directors spend approximately 20 to 25 days each year on Board activities and business, including attendance at Board meetings, Board committee meetings, strategy and budget meetings with management, visits to project sites (including interstate) and meetings with Mirvac stakeholders.
+During FY19, the Board visited each of the Mirvac offices and a selection of sites in Sydney, Melbourne, Brisbane and Perth.

-The Non-Executive Directors by themselves and the Board as a whole meet regularly without the presence of management to discuss the operation of the Board and a range of other matters.
+The Non-Executive Directors by themselves, and the Board as a whole, meet regularly without the presence of management to discuss the operation of the Board and a range of other matters.